Therkelsen/quadruped_motion_control/README.md

 Optimization (PPO), model-based learning with Probabilistic Ensembles and Trajectory Sampling (PETS), and imitation learning through DeepMimic.
-Each is evaluated on its ability to generate stable, efficient, and natural motion for the simulation of [Unitree A2, the Stellar Explorer](https://www.unitree.com/A2) in PyBullet.
+Each is evaluated on its ability to generate stable, efficient, and natural motion for the simulation of [Unitree A1](https://www.unitree.com/a1) in PyBullet.

 ## Setup